Country information for Austria - Teacher education for inclusive education

 Education of kindergarten teachers

-After the eighth grade, those who wish to become kindergarten teachers can study at kindergarten education schools for five years, after which they graduate with a high school diploma and the kindergarten teacher qualification.
+After the eighth grade, those who wish to become kindergarten teachers can study at kindergarten education schools for five years, after which they graduate with a qualification of higher education and the kindergarten teacher qualification.
 Colleges at kindergarten education institutions provide a four-semester course for graduates of higher education schools who also graduate with the kindergarten teacher qualification.
 The education qualifies learners to care for children from one to six years of age (entrance to school).
 It also offers optional education for boarding school teachers (pupils from six to 14 years of age).

-Since 2001, teachers have been required to do further training of 15 lessons per year.
-Courses can be provided by the teacher education colleges, in-school, regionally or supra-regionally.
+The university colleges of teacher education can provide further training in-school, regionally or supra-regionally.
 Teachers can attend further training for free.
 It is funded by the federal government and the provinces.

 Teacher education reform 2013

 The Federal Framework Act on the Introduction of New Training for Teachers (FLG I No. 124/2013) came into force in July 2013.
 It states that inclusive education should be included in the training for all teachers.
 The Act on the Organisation of University Colleges for Teacher Education (Hochschulgesetz) specifies that inclusive education must be offered as a main focus for primary school education and as a specialisation in general secondary education at all university colleges for teacher education and on all initial teacher training degrees which are jointly established with universities.
 The Act on the Organisation of University Colleges for Teacher Education states that curricula must observe the objectives of Art.
 24 of the United Nations Convention on the Rights of Persons with Disabilities.
 Furthermore, the Act on the Organisation of University Colleges for Teacher Education puts particular emphasis on the needs of people with disabilities, as defined by the Federal Disability Equality Act, as a guiding principle.

 Last updated 15/09/2020